ukrainian-serge/CAPSTONE.io/index.md

 <a id="section1"></a>
 <img src="./imgs_charts/in_the_dumps.jpg" atl='in the dumps' height="400" width="600" alt="centered image"/>

-<p>“People are strange: They are constantly angered by trivial things, but on a major matter like totally wasting their lives, they hardly seem to notice.”<b>~ Charles Bukowski</b></p>
+*“People are strange: They are constantly angered by trivial things, but on a major matter like totally wasting their lives, they hardly seem to notice.”*

+**~ Charles Bukowski**

 <p>There was a point in my life where I noticed that change was necessary.
 Although I was unaware of the reasons that contributed to my having these incessant and nagging thoughts of urgency, I knew something had to be done.
 It turns out that there are plenty of bad-asses(alive and dead) that have been quite forthcoming when approached about their habits and the sources of power with which they forge themselves.
 With the mighty Internet at my finger tips I went looking for answers.</p>